opendicom/stow/README.md

 2. calling ip
 3. path to the study folder
 4. url of dcm4chee-arc-light stow (%@ shall be replaced by calling aet)
+5. institutionMapping.plist

-Operation logs are visible from console.app and also spotlight searchable.
+Operation logs are visible from console.app and also spotlight searchable within the spool folder (user tags and spotlight comments are automatically generated).

-Study folders received in /DICOM are moved to /STOWED when the operation was successfull or to /ERROR if there was a problem.
+##Metadata coercion

+* 00081060=-^-^- (NameOfPhysiciansReadingStudy)
+* 00200010=29991231235959 (StudyId)
+* 00080090=-^-^-^- (RequestingPhysician)
+* 00321034 removed (RequestingService
+* 00091110 removed ("GEIIS", problematic private group containing JPEG compressed PixelData

+These coercions are performed so that the corresponding fields values don´t remain NULL in the PACS database.

+## ->J2KR

+When received as explicit little endian and is possible, the file is encoded J2KR before being stowed.
+Pixel data length and md5 before compression are kept in the metadata for eventual auditing.

+## InstitutionName

+May be coerced based on calling AET or calling IP.
+A Plist dictionary contains the mapping.